Jaycrystalz/alx-pre_course/README.md

-foluso is a good boy
+foluso is a good boy yes